Understanding Churn in the Digital Age

 1. Customised Marketing Campaigns

 Create tailored marketing strategies that align with the distinct characteristics of each cohort.
-For instance, if a particular cohort values cost-effectiveness, emphasize promotions and pricing plans in your communication.
+For instance, if a particular cohort values cost-effectiveness, emphasise promotions and pricing plans in your communication.
+Equally, cohorts acquired through content marketing may respond better to educational nurture sequences than to discount-led campaigns.
+Matching message to cohort context is a straightforward application of cohort data that most organisations underutilise.

 2. Personalised User Experience